 Israel has a well-developed network of bus lines.
 You can use the bus to get almost everywhere.
 Sometimes without even changing bus lines.

-In order to get to Israel bike trail trailheads or to get from the trail back, you might find the bus service pretty useful.
+In order to get to Israel bike trail trailheads or to get from the trail back, you may find the bus service pretty useful.
 In each of the segment’s maps we show the locations of the relevant bus stations.

 What is written on the bus station?